Too Shy

-"Too Shy" is a song written and recorded by the British band Kajagoogoo, released in January 1983.
-The first single from their debut album White Feathers, the song was an immediate hit and reached number one on the UK Singles Chart for two weeks.
-It was also very successful in other European countries and Japan, spending five weeks at number one in Germany, also reaching number one in Belgium and Ireland, as well as reaching number two in France and Switzerland, and number four in Sweden, Austria and the Netherlands.
+"Too Shy" is a song written and recorded by the English pop band Kajagoogoo, released in January 1983.
+The first single from their debut studio album White Feathers, the song was an immediate hit and reached No. 1 on the UK singles chart for two weeks.
+It was also very successful in other European countries and Japan, spending five weeks at No. 1 in Germany, also reaching No. 1 in Belgium and Ireland, as well as reaching No. 2 in France and Switzerland, and No. 4 in Sweden, Austria, and the Netherlands, No. 6 in Australia and no 5 in the US.
 In the UK, it became the 13th best-selling single of 1983.

-Assisted by heavy rotation on MTV, the song later became a success in the United States, peaking at number 5 on the Billboard Hot 100.
+Assisted by heavy rotation on MTV, the song later became a success in the United States, peaking at No. 5 on the Billboard Hot 100.
 "Too Shy" is Kajagoogoo's only significant hit in the US, where the band is widely regarded as a one-hit wonder.
 In the UK, Kajagoogoo had further hits, including two more top 10 singles: "Ooh to Be Ah" and "Big Apple", both in 1983.

 Production

 "Too Shy" was written by Kajagoogoo and produced by Duran Duran keyboardist Nick Rhodes and Colin Thurston, the latter of whom had produced Duran Duran's first two albums.
-In 2006, "Too Shy" was ranked number 27 on VH1's 100 Greatest Songs of the 80's and number 9 on VH1's 100 Greatest One Hit Wonders of the 80s.
+In 2006, "Too Shy" was ranked No. 27 on VH1's 100 Greatest Songs of the 80's and No. 9 on VH1's 100 Greatest One Hit Wonders of the 80s.